tinacms/tinacms/packages/next-tinacms-github/README.md

 click "New Oauth App".

 For the **Authorization callback URL**, enter the url for the "authorizing" page that you created above (e.g https://your-url/github/authorizing).
 Fill out the other fields with your custom values.
+_Note: If you are testing your app locally, you may need a separate development Github app (with a localhost redirect), and a production Github app._

 The generated **Client ID** & **Client Secret** will be consumed by the `createCreateAccessTokenFn` [defined above](#createcreateaccesstokenfn).